All Episodes

 I'm not 100% sure.

-And I'm not talking about like Atlantis flying machines, internet, but you know, sophisticated, and that it could easily be forgotten.
+And I'm not talking about like Atlantis, flying machines, internet, but you know, sophisticated and that it could easily be forgotten.

 There's Atlas, the king of Mauritania.

-Um, they apparently named Atlantis after him.
+They apparently named Atlantis after him.

-You see evidence from for Atlantis in Mauritania.
+You see evidence for Atlantis in Mauritania.

-I mean, this guy Atlas was a real documented historical figure.
+I mean, this guy, Atlas, was a real documented historical figure.

 He's like the son of Hercules.

-He's he's like where myth meets man is Atlas, and he's the guy that's credited with developing the first globe.
+And he's the guy that's credited with developing the first globe.

-So yeah, maybe they circumnavigated the globe.
+Maybe they circumnavigated the globe.

 It's not that big of a deal.

-I mean, or was Plato, it wasn't Homer that wrote about Atlantic.
+It wasn't Homer that wrote about Atlantis.

 It was Plato.